floWneffetS/tutorial_dcTMD/README.md

 ### The friction overestimation artefact

 In your analysis you may encounter a significant drop in free energy to unfeasibly low (and even negative) values up to several hundreds of kJ/mol.
-This clearly erroneous result stems from an overestimation of friction coming from the presence of different unbinding pathways (cf. [Jäger et al., JCTC 2022, 18, 494](https://pubs.acs.org/doi/full/10.1021/acs.jctc.1c00426), Fig. 3, for a nice example of this artefact and its source).
-In this case you will need to cluster trajectories accordingly to the pathways they take out of the binding site and perform the friction correction for each cluster of trajectories separately (cf. []() for the theory the approach is based on).
-We recommend to search for pathways by a PCA-guided trajectory analysis followed by a Leiden community detection, as described in [Wolf et al. Nat.
-Commun.
-2020](https://www.nature.com/articles/s41467-020-16655-1) or the authors of this article directly.
+This clearly erroneous result stems from an overestimation of friction coming from the presence of different unbinding pathways (cf. [Jäger et al. JCTC 2022, 18, 494](https://pubs.acs.org/doi/full/10.1021/acs.jctc.1c00426), Fig. 3, for a nice example of this artefact and its source).
+In this case you will need to cluster trajectories accordingly to the pathways they take out of the binding site and perform the friction correction for each cluster of trajectories separately (cf. [Wolf et al. JCP 2023, 158, 124106](https://pubs.aip.org/aip/jcp/article/158/12/124106/2881566) for the theory the approach is based on).
+We recommend to search for pathways by a PCA-guided trajectory analysis followed by a Leiden community detection, as described in [Tänzel et al. JCTC 2024, 20, 5058](https://pubs.acs.org/doi/full/10.1021/acs.jctc.4c00250).

 ### Results of the analysis